jzelinskie/dotfiles/README.md

 I use [vundle](https://github.com/gmarik/vundle) to install all my plugins for vim.
 If you've never heard of it, it's like a nicer [pathogen](https://github.com/tpope/vim-pathogen).
-To install/update all the plugins run `vim +BundleInstall!`